General Dynamics F-16 Fighting Falcon: Selection of finalists and flyoff

 The YF-16 was developed by a team of General Dynamics engineers led by Robert H. Widmer.
 The first YF-16 was rolled out on 13 December 1973.
 Its 90-minute maiden flight was made at the Air Force Flight Test Center at Edwards AFB, California, on 2 February 1974.
 Its actual first flight occurred accidentally during a high-speed taxi test on 20 January 1974.
 While gathering speed, a roll-control oscillation caused a fin of the port-side wingtip-mounted missile and then the starboard stabilator to scrape the ground, and the aircraft then began to veer off the runway.
 The test pilot, Phil Oestricher, decided to lift off to avoid a potential crash, safely landing six minutes later.
 The slight damage was quickly repaired and the official first flight occurred on time.
 The YF-16's first supersonic flight was accomplished on 5 February 1974, and the second YF-16 prototype first flew on 9 May 1974.
 This was followed by the first flights of Northrop's YF-17 prototypes on 9 June and 21 August 1974, respectively.
-During the fly off, the YF-16s completed 330 sorties for a total of 417 flight hours; the YF-17s flew 288 sorties, covering 345 hours.
+During the flyoff, the YF-16s completed 330 sorties for a total of 417 flight hours; the YF-17s flew 288 sorties, covering 345 hours.